shadowlegends117/2024-scie1006-workshop/workshop2.md

 ## Discussion
 Question: Use MongoDB charts to generate effective visualizations for the dataset shown below.
-You should add the chart(s) to the same Dashboard as in Part 6.
+You should add the charts to the same Dashboard as in Part 6.
 Explain why the visuals are effective in no more than 500 words.
 - Answer the discussion question in the Moodle submission box.
 - Reference: https://www.mongodb.com/docs/charts/